kylefox1/Quartz-Test/content/Garden-1/AssociationTrainingProgram-FuturePrivacyForum-2021_1113-V0.1.md

 >FPF works with senior privacy executives of leading companies and with academics, civil society, and policymakers to advance principled data practices in support of emerging technologies.
 To learn more about FPF and its experts, please visit [**https://fpf.org/about/**](https://fpf.org/about/).

 ## Session format
-All sessions will take place live and in a virtual setting through 2021 and early 2022.
+All sessions will take place live and in a virtual setting through 2021 and 2022.
 Each will be hosted by knowledgeable LDCRC experts and carefully selected invited technical experts to provide real-world insights.
 Sessions are intended to be interactive and registered participants will have an opportunity to ask questions of hosts and to learn from each other.

 ## Cancellation Policy